braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/setting_up_currents.md

 You may test your integration or take a look at the sample Currents data in our Currents examples [GitHub repository](https://github.com/Appboy/currents-examples).

 {% alert important %}
-Please note that Currents will drop events with excessively large payloads of greater than 900KB.
+Note that Currents will drop events with excessively large payloads of greater than 900KB.
 {% endalert %}